coopernurse/apex-chicken/README.md

 This assumes you have `apex` installed and in your path.

+It also assumes you're on a Linux x86_64 machine, as there's no cross compilation support yet.
+PRs to fix that would be appreciated.

 ```
 # (1) copy build-chicken-apex.sh to some dir in your PATH
 $ cd apex-chicken